-A dog’s brain tasked for evaluating the sense of smell comprises forty times greater than the humans’.
+A dog’s brain tasked for evaluating the sense of smell is forty times greater than the humans.
 With that, these furry creatures seem to put it to best use.
-Further, they process scent right to the limbic system which is responsible for the regulation of mood, emotions, and memory.
-With the presence of food treats, the dog’s sense of smell helps him reach emotional stability which plays a vital role in training.
+Further, they process scent right to the limbic system, which is responsible for the regulation of mood, emotions, and memory.
+With the presence of food treats, the dog’s sense of smell helps him reach emotional stability, which plays a vital role in training.

 Be patient in introducing new things to your pooch.
 Know that they see things in a dichromatic vision.
 This means that they can only recognise shades of blue and yellow.
-So, when introduced a red ball in a green ground, he may not know it sooner.
+So when you introduce a red ball in a green ground, he may not know it sooner.
 Learn to catch his eyesight by putting the object in the centre of his vision.
-They see things that way and the sides around the centre tend to look blurry.
+They see things that way, and the sides around the centre tend to look blurry.

 - Expand his exposure.

-As you expand his exposure in terms of socialisation so does with bacteria and infection.
-As such, it is important to ensure all vaccinations are kept up-to-date.
+As you expand his exposure in terms of socialisation, so does with bacteria and infection.
+As such, it is important to ensure that all vaccinations are kept up-to-date.
 After that, you may now take him to different places such as the pet store, a friend’s house, and dog-friendly places.

 - Consider enrolling him to puppy classes.